-1 The "log" parameter, if specified, must correspond to an existing folder.
+The "log" parameter, if specified, must correspond to an existing folder.

-i f the path is not specified, the log file is created in the "Home directory" mentioned in the VM Configuration tab of the CHARON Virtual Machine Manager.
+(i) If the path is not specified, the log file is created in the "Home directory" mentioned in the VM Configuration tab of the CHARON Virtual Machine Manager.

 Single log